 Cinnamon is very popular and is among the spices that are widely used across cultures.
 Spices are commonly used for culinary purposes and to add flavor on foods, among other things.
 Cinnamon was in use since 2800 BC.

 Other than being used for cooking purposes, cinnamon has also been found to be useful for medicinal purposes.
 It has been “used in Japanese herbal medicines (Kampo medicines) especially for the treatment of fever and hot flushes”

 According to research there are different types of cinnamon but ceylon and cassia are the main types of cinnamon that are in commercial use.

 Cassia is very common and can be easily found in supermarkets worldwide.
-Conversely, Ceylon is not commonly found and is said to be expensive in pricing compared to cassia.
+Conversely, Ceylon is not commonly found and is said to be expensive compared to cassia.

 Without further ado, let’s dive in and unpack the science behind cinnamon in more detail.

 Why is Ceylon Cinnamon a Better Option over Cassia and What Makes them Different?

 Cinnamon is a bark of the cinnamomum tree and belongs to the family of Lauraceae.

 It comes in different varieties, cassia, and Ceylon and has been in use for many years, mainly for cooking, flavoring additive, and medicinal purposes.
 The bark is dried and then curls into thin strips or quills.